 What Is Backlink?

-Definition
+Backlink Definition

 A link from one website to another.
 Backlinks are a key ranking factor because search engines view them as votes of confidence in your content.

-Why It Matters
+Backlink: Why It Matters

-How It Works
+Backlink: How It Works

 When another website links to your page, Google interprets it as an endorsement.
-Not all backlinks carry equal weight — a link from a government, university, or major publication carries far more authority than one from a low-traffic blog.
+Not all backlinks carry equal weight.
+A link from a government, university, or major publication carries far more authority than one from a low-traffic blog.
 Relevance also matters: a link from a marketing publication to an SEO service page is more valuable than one from an unrelated niche.

 A digital marketing agency featured in a Forbes article earns a high-authority backlink.
 That single link can meaningfully increase the domain authority of their entire site, helping all their pages rank higher in search results.